 On May 25, 2016, University of Hawai‘i at Hilo Chancellor Straney signed a letter of endorsement for EnVision Maunakea.
 In the letter, he promised, “I will work to ensure the feedback gathered informs all current and future planning and policy efforts concerning Maunakea.”
 The letter in its entirety can be viewed here: here.

-EnVision Maunakea Timeline
+EnVision Maunakea working group formed.

 Susan Maddox, Friends of the Future